NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## Nested Submodules

-It's time to introduce the `users` option with the `lib.types.attrsOf <subtype>` type, which will allow you to define `users` as an attribute set with arbitrary keys, each value of which has type `<subtype>`.
+It's time to introduce a `users` option with the `lib.types.attrsOf <subtype>` type, which will allow you to define `users` as an attribute set with arbitrary keys, each value of which has type `<subtype>`.

 Here, that subtype will be another submodule which allows declaring a departure marker, suitable for querying the API for the recommended route for a trip.

-This will also make use of the `markerType` submodule, giving a nested structure of submodules.
+This will again make use of the `markerType` submodule, giving a nested structure of submodules.

 To propagate marker definitions from `users`  to the `map.markers` option, make the following changes now: